This is our review.

 According to Amazon.com, this unit has a low battery alarm.
 We never let our truck batteries' charge run down so low that the alarm came on.

-We have run the device strictly from battery power overnight to operate an AC-powered appliance like a fan.
+We have run the device strictly from battery power.
+We have also run it overnight to operate an AC-powered appliance like a fan.

 We have used a 12 volt DC inverter in our personal automobile in the past and it worked just fine.